 Scientific molding principles are applied across key phases of part manufacture, which includes the design and building of the tool and the injection molding process.
 In order for this to work, engineers that are certified in scientific molding must oversee each phase, including:

 - Tool build and debugging: At this phase, the engineer develops a robust process – which is at the heart of the scientific molding process.
 It involves a number of tests to define parameters and record data that result in the template to be used.

 - Production: As with any highly robust process, the work is far from done when the part goes into production.
 Instead, process technicians closely monitor production against the template to identify and quickly resolve any issues that arise.

-Knowing, Not Guessing What’s Happening Inside the Mold
+Understanding What’s Happening Inside the Mold

 - Specification issues arise during production

 - An existing mold is set for a new production run

 - Production is moved from machine to machine

 There's a saying that knowledge is power, and knowledge is invaluable in designing successful molds – not to mention molding processes.
 Though scientific molding software will help alert engineers of flaws or errors, that means nothing without having engineers who are adept at problem solving.
 More to the point, specialized engineers can identify process issues quickly and accurately, and provide solutions that will return the process to specification.

 Ultimately, experts in scientific molding give manufacturers the capability to minimize production time and costs as they strive to deliver critical-use products to a market where precision and speed are everything.
 To learn more about how scientific molding can benefit your organization and help you meet ultra tight tolerances, download our free whitepaper, Scientific Molding: A Manufacturer's Guide.